 If a Security TLV exists in the MIH Specific TLV, decrypt the Security TLV using the MIGMEK derived from the MKG.
 The MGK is the group key corresponding to the Destination Identifier extracted in the previous step.
 The group key is found in the Group Database.

 Annex F Data type definition

+F.3.11 Data type for MIHF identification

+Modify table F.19

+Table F.19 -- Data type for MIHF identification